syncfusion-content/flutter-docs/Flutter/range-slider/basic-features.md

 ## Minimum

 The minimum value that the user can select.
-The default value of [`min`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/min.html) property is 0.0.
-Must be less than the [`max`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/max.html) value.
+The default value of [`min`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/min.html) property is 0.0 and must be less than the [`max`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/max.html) value.

 ## Maximum

 The maximum value that the user can select.
-The default value of [`max`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/max.html) property is 1.0.
-Must be greater than the [`min`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/min.html).
+The default value of [`max`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/max.html) property is 1.0 and must be greater than the [`min`](https://pub.dev/documentation/syncfusion_flutter_sliders/latest/sliders/SfRangeSlider/min.html).

 ## Values